JPeters775/osticket-prereqs/README.md

 <h3>Install/Enable Internet Installation Services (IIS)</h3>

 <p>
-Connect to your VM with Remote Desktop.
+Connect to the VM with Remote Desktop.
 Once you are in, install and enable Internet Information Services (IIS).
 To do this, go to your Control Panel, then click on "Uninstall or change programs".
 From here, click on "Turn Windows features on or off" on the left side of the screen.
 Scroll down to IIS and check the box next to it.
 Now click OK.
 Now you can install IIS.
 </p>
 <br />